tf-dbis-uni-freiburg/PRoST/README.md

 The input RDF graph is loaded from the HDFS path specified with the -i option.

 The option -o contains the name of the database in which PRoST will store the graph using its own representation.

 The option -lp allows one to specify a logical partitioning strategy.
 The argument is a comma-separated list of strategies.
 Possible values are "WPT" for Wide Property Table and "VP" for Vertical Partitioning.
-Note, that you should not include spaces for multiple strategies, otherwise the program will consider only the first strategy.
+Note that you should not include spaces for multiple strategies, otherwise the program will consider only the first strategy.
 Moreover, -lp is optional.
 In case this parameter is missing the default behavior is to use all possible strategies.

 If the option -s is present, the loader produces a .stats file in the local node, required for querying.
-Note, that this file will be generated in the same path from which the application is run.
+Note that this file will be generated in the same path from which the application is run.

-PRoST loader generates partitions according to the following three strategies: Triple Table (TT), Wide Property Table (WPT), and Vertical Partitioning (VP).
+PRoST-Loader generates partitions according to the following three strategies: Triple Table (TT), Wide Property Table (WPT), and Vertical Partitioning (VP).

 Please be aware that there might be limitations in the number of columns a wide property table might have in order to be written.
 We have successfully tested our approach on approx. 1500 columns without problem.

+PRoST-Loader defines its own logger (Logger.getLogger("PRoST")) and uses it to log all relevant information related to loading and partitioning the dataset.
+If no actions are taken, the messages will end up in Spark's logger.
+You can modify Spark's log4j.properties to forward the messages to a different place, e.g. a file.
+If you wish to do so, add the following lines to the log4j.properties file:

+	log4j.logger.PRoST=INFO, fileAppender
+	log4j.additivity.PRoST=false
+	log4j.appender.fileAppender=org.apache.log4j.RollingFileAppender
+	log4j.appender.fileAppender.File=/var/log/PRoST/PRoST-loader.log
+	log4j.appender.fileAppender.MaxFileSize=100MB
+	log4j.appender.fileAppender.MaxBackupIndex=1
+	log4j.appender.fileAppender.layout=org.apache.log4j.PatternLayout
+	log4j.appender.fileAppender.layout.ConversionPattern=%d{yyyy-MM-dd HH:mm:ss} %-5p %c{1} - %m%n

 ## Querying with SPARQL
 To query the data use the following command: